Last Updated on January 1, 2023

 titan mattress

-In spite of its modest price, this Brooklyn Bedding Titan mattress also performs well in terms of edge support.
-A 2’’ thick foam base layer reinforces from the bottom up; so you’ll feel secure even if you like to sit or sleep close to the side of the bed.
+Despite its affordable price, the Titan mattress offers impressive edge support.
+A 2-inch thick foam base layer reinforces the mattress from the bottom up, ensuring a secure feeling even when sitting or sleeping close to the edge of the bed.

-In line with other manufacturers, Titan by Brooklyn Bedding offers a sleep trial of 120 nights.
-However, you must keep it for at least 30 days before they’ll take it back.
-Should you fall in love with it and decide to purchase it, you’ll be protected by a 10-year warranty.
+Like other manufacturers, Titan by Brooklyn Bedding offers a 120-night sleep trial, with a 30-day minimum before they’ll accept a return.
+If you decide to purchase the mattress, you’ll be protected by a 10-year warranty.

 Pros